What is the Product Development Life Cycle (PDLC)?

 - Provide data-driven insights for future product iterations.

-- Use data-driven decision-making to validate ideas before investing in full-scale development.
+- Use data-driven decision-making to validate ideas and inform prioritization

 - Leverage automation and AI for faster development cycles and enhanced efficiency.